 He currently serves as president of the Souls Grown Deep Foundation, the only non-profit organization dedicated to documenting, preserving, exhibiting and promoting the work of contemporary African American artists from the South.
 The Foundation holds the largest and foremost collection of works of contemporary African American artists from the Southern United States, encompassing over 1,200 works by more than 160 artists, as well as a collection of archival photographs, videos, and documents relating to the artists in the collection.
 In November 2014 the Metropolitan Museum of Art acquired 57 works from the Foundation’s collection, including major works by Thornton Dial, Lonnie Holley, and Nellie Mae Rowe, and twenty important quilts dating from the 1930s to 2003 created by women in Gee’s Bend, Alabama.
 The Foundation also donated a collection of 9,300 photographic works documenting the artists and their work to the Southern Folklife Collection at the University of North Carolina – Chapel Hill in 2015.
 In February 2017, the Fine Arts Museums of San Francisco acquired 62 works by 22 artists from the Foundation, Including Thornton Dial, Lonnie Holly, Mary T. Smith, Joe Minter, and Gee’s Bend Quiltmakers Annie Mae Young and Jessie T. Pettway.
+The High Museum of Art in Atlanta followed with the acquisition of 54 works in April 2017.
 The Foundation is at work to transfer hundreds more works to multiple museums in the coming years.

 Since 2015 he has also served as Executive Director of the New Cities Foundation, and Chairman of its affiliated organization, the Global Cultural Districts Network.
 Anderson leads NCF’s professional staff around the world and liaises with the Board of Directors to address the urgent and important needs of cities on every continent.
 He develops NCF’s focus on urban innovation, with an emphasis on how place-making and digital platforms can improve the lives of city dwellers internationally.